Lance Bass

 James Lance Bass (/bæs/; born May 4, 1979) is an American singer, actor, and producer.
 He grew up in Mississippi and rose to fame as the bass singer for the boy band NSYNC.
 The band has sold over 70 million records, becoming one of the best-selling boy bands of all time.
 NSYNC's success led Bass to work in film and television.

 He starred in the 2001 film On the Line, which his company, Bacon & Eggs, also produced.
 Bass later formed a second production company, Lance Bass Productions, as well as a now-defunct music management company, Free Lance Entertainment, a joint venture with Mercury Records.

-After completion of NSYNC's PopOdyssey Tour, Bass moved to Star City, Russia, in a much publicized pursuit of a space tourism seat on a Soyuz space capsule.
+After NSYNC's PopOdyssey Tour ended in September 2001, Bass moved to Star City, Russia, in a much publicized pursuit of a space tourism seat on a Soyuz space capsule.
 Bass was certified by both NASA and the Russian Space Program after several months of cosmonaut training and planned to join the TMA-1 mission to the International Space Station.
 However, after his financial sponsors backed out, Bass was denied a seat on the mission.

 In July 2006, Bass came out as gay in a cover story for People magazine.
 He was awarded the Human Rights Campaign Visibility Award in October 2006 and released an autobiography, Out of Sync, in October 2007, which debuted on the New York Times Best Seller list.